semgrep/semgrep-docs/docs/semgrep-app/findings.md

     - Business or logic bugs
     - Matches based on your own custom rules (such as organization-specific authentication logic)

     Semgrep rules provide a metadata schema to identify common categories such as the above.
 Semgrep findings include a `message` field that describes the security issue or bug found in matching code.
-Findings may also provide a `fix` field that fixes the issue by creating a suggestion within your source code management (SCM) tool, such as GitHub or GitLab.
+Additionaly, findings can provide a `fix` field that fixes the issue by creating a suggestion within your source code management (SCM) tool, such as GitHub or GitLab.
 2. **Finding categorization based on the validity of the match**:
     <dl>
         <dt>True positive</dt>
         <dd>Rules are written to match a certain code pattern.
 A true positive is a genuine match.
-The rule is capturing code as intended.</dd>
+The rule is capturing the code as intended.</dd>
         <dt>False positive</dt>
         <dd>A false positive is a mismatch between the intended purpose of the rule and the code it matched.
 A finding is generated but does not meet the rule's intended need.
 Rules with a high false positivity rate are said to be <strong>noisy</strong>.</dd>
         <dt>False negative</dt>